PoositPims/seekster-front/README.md

-# Getting Started with Create React App
+# Getting Started with get clone, install and start

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts